Animation can teach you all sorts of things (as we’ve seen in plenty of animated films).

-The show centres around 11-year-old Noah Ferris (Jace Chapman) with social anxiety disorder.
+The show focuses on 11-year-old Noah Ferris (Jace Chapman).
+Noah happens to suffer from social anxiety disorder.
 He has been home-schooling for two years now, but Noah finally decides to come out of his shell and enter a public middle school.

 That’s when Mama Noah (Larisa Oleynik) decides to bring in an emotional support dog – aka the titular Dude (voiced by Steve Zahn, the voice of both Chicken Little and Diary of a Wimpy Kid star) and Noah.

 Dude is not any less frightened than Noah – but he is determined to be Noah’s best bud and together, they resist the temptation to hop on the nearest bus home when faced with horrifying social situations.